 Materials in the File for Action, in both digital and hard copy, are concise, meaningful, and clearly related to the candidate's performance or development.
 The Files for Action will avoid overwhelming reviewers with extraneous material, such as multiple syllabi that all convey the same pedagogy.
 Narratives provided by the candidate will refer to the unit's criteria for tenure and promotion.
 The hard copy version of the File for Action, organized as described below, needs to fit in one three-hole binder with circular rings, which can be handled easily.
+Binders must be labeled with candidate's name on the front and the spine.
 No material is placed in plastic sleeves.